efantinatti/team_project-13/README-Project-2.md

 ## KNN Model Parameters:

-- n_neighbors=5: The number of neighbors used in the KNN regression model.
+- n_neighbors=5: The number of neighbours used in the KNN regression model.
-  Algorithm: By default, KNN uses the 'auto' algorithm to decide the most appropriate method to compute nearest neighbors.
+  Algorithm: By default, KNN uses the 'auto' algorithm to decide the most appropriate method to compute the nearest neighbours.
-  Distance Metric: By default, KNN uses the Euclidean distance to find the nearest neighbors.
+  Distance Metric: By default, KNN uses the Euclidean distance to find the nearest neighbours.
   Deep Learning Model Parameters:

 ## Layers: